Nursing (NURS)

 NURS 406.
 Evidence Informed Practice.
 2 Credits.

-Concepts of evidence-informed practice and nursing research are explored.
-Methods for critical appraisal of qualitative and quantitative research will be applied.
-Critical appraisal is performed to inform the delivery of safe and quality nursing care.
-Students will apply research findings, clinical expertise, and patient preferences to a clinical problem.
+This course explores concepts of evidence-informed practice and nursing research.
+The course employs critical appraisal of research findings in combination with clinical expertise and patient preferences to prepare students to deliver safe and quality nursing care.
 Prerequisite: NURS 330, NURS 331, NURS 332, NURS 333, NURS 334, and SOC 326 or PSYC 241 or ECON 210.
 Corequisite: NURS 404, NURS 420, NURS 430, NURS 433, and NURS 403.
 F,S.

 NURS 410.
 Clinical Reasoning for Safety and Quality Outcomes.
 3 Credits.